Photo: Camper at APEX Summer Camp holding their clay kitty cup project.

-A broad spectrum of kids attend Apex Summer Camp.
-Our program is designed for children ages 8-13 with autism spectrum disorder (ASD), attention deficit hyperactivity disorder (ADHD), and their peers and siblings, with or without a diagnosis.
+A broad spectrum of kids attend APEX Summer Camp.
+Our program is designed for children ages 6-13 with autism spectrum disorder (ASD) and other neurodevelopmental disabilities with or without a diagnosis.
 Children need proficient language skills (equivalent of 6 years of age) to fully participate in the program.

 What is the camper to counselor ratio?

 The day begins with a morning meeting reviewing the schedule and activities of the day.
 The camp day is split into four activity periods.
 The four daily activities will include: social skills lessons, art/science, recreational time (sports and other physical activity), board games and table top games.
-Each activity period begins with a group discussion outlining camper expectations.
-Activities are separated by structured transitions.
+Each activity period begins with a group discussion reviewing camper expectations and upcoming activities.
+Each activity period is separated by structured transitions.
 A lunch break followed by recess occur in the middle of the day.
-The day concludes with a discussion reviewing the successes and challenges of the day.
+The day concludes with a discussion reviewing the successes of the day and areas for growth the next.

 Where is camp?

-Our summer program is hosted at a local school in a North Seattle neighborhood, within 10-15 minutes north of the University of Washington Seattle Campus.
+Our summer program is hosted at a local school in a Seattle neighborhood, within 10-15 minutes of the University of Washington Seattle Campus.

 How do I apply?

-Apply online by submitting an electronic application in early Spring.
+Apply online by submitting an electronic application in January-February of each year.

 What is the cost?